HomeDocsAPI Reference

 You can learn more about evaluating your Kumo models and XAI by exploring the following sections in Kumo docs:

-For example, if the target of a predictive query uses the SUM() aggregation operator, the task type is a regression that produces a real-valued number for each entity, and Kumo will export the standard evaluation metrics for regression.
+For example, if the target of a predictive query uses the SUM() aggregation operator without a boolean operator and no filter is applied, the task type is a regression that produces a real-valued number for each entity, and Kumo will export the standard evaluation metrics for regression.
 Kumo automatically determines the task type based on your pQuery.

 PREDICT SUM(TRANSACTIONS.PRICE,0,30,days)